IT-Support-L2/Automated-System-WATCHDOG/README.md

 # What does Start button do?

 Once you click on Start, System WATCHDOG will start monitoring your computer resources and watch over your computer or server.
-After each time interval (seconds), If one or more condition(s) are not met, you will get screen pop-up notification and an automated email will be sent to the receiver using sender’s smtp server address, email address and password.
+It will start by running first check than after each time interval (seconds), If one or more condition(s) are not met, you will get screen pop-up notification and an automated email will be sent to the receiver using sender’s smtp server address, email address and password.

 # •	What does Stop button do?